 She turned around.
 The room was different too.

-It looked old, with a goose neck lamp sitting on a battered metal table, a rusty cot without a mattress, peeling yellow paint, and where there had once been a window there was now empty wall.
+It looked old, with a goose neck lamp sitting on a battered metal table, a rusty twin bed frame, peeling yellow paint, and where there had once been a window, there was now empty wall.
 The floors were stained with something foul-smelling, littered with trash; a mottled pencil which looked like it had been chewed in half, strips of bloody gauze, and a newspaper almost entirely obscured by its own smeared wet ink.

 But...that isn't ink, that's--